dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-10-17-designing-circulant-hamiltonians-for-quantum-computing.md

 ## Designing a Hamiltonian with a certain circulant structure

+By “designing” the matrix we mean choosing the energy eigenvalues for the Hamiltonian in order to achieve a desired circulant structure.
+We do not mean actually finding a real physical system with these eigenvalues.
+That is a much more difficult task alluded to in the introduction.

 This is actually fairly trivial.
 All that is requited is to take the inverse discrete Fourier transform of the defining vector of the circulant matrix.